callumstew/katacoda-scenarios/cli-advanced/intro.md

-Welcome to your first Katacoda Scenario!
+Welcome to Intermediate Command Line and Bash Scripting

+# Introduction
+Bash is a

+# Bash scripting